Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

    ```

 <a name="retrieve"></a>
-## Retrieving All Package Information
+## Retrieve All Package Information

 To retrieve all package information for installed packages:

-1. Define the `package_info_cb()` callback function, which is invoked for each retrieved package and used to access the package information:
+1. Define the `package_info_cb()` callback function, which is invoked for each retrieved package and is used to access the package information:
 ```
 void
 package_info_cb(package_info_h package_info, void *user_data)